roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 npm init
 ```

-Take the default option for index.js by simply hitting Return.
+Take the default option for index.js by simply pressing ENTER.

 Install Express (an MVC framework and webserver):
 ``` bash